commercetools/ui-kit/README.md

 * Visual representation (a storybook serves as shared visual of different states)
 * Documentation of prop-types and usage patterns
+* Sensible defaults for props which are not a hard requirement

 ### How to add to UIKit